 To me this particular pie-chart, if nothing else, only emphasizes our own insignificance in the larger scheme of things!

-This, however, is in stark contrast with what Jesus Christ, whom we regard as God Incarnate, taught his disciples.
+This, however, is in stark contrast to what Jesus Christ , whom we regard as God Incarnate , taught his disciples.
 At the Last Supper Jesus prayed:

 "I am praying not only for these disciples but also for all who will ever believe in me through their message".
 John 16:20 NLT

-"I am in them and you are in me.
-May they experience such perfect unity that the world will know that you sent me and that you love them as much as you love me”.
-John 16:23 NLT
+"I am in themself and you are in me.
+May they experience Such perfect unity that the world will know that you let me and that you love them as much as you love me."
+John 16: 23 NLT

 God is not just out there somewhere.
 He is even inside us through his indwelling Spirit, longing for a living personal relationship with each one of us.
 We should learn to embrace silence, empty your mind, and seek to sense His presence.
 Rest assured our loving, forgiving God, is waiting for us to do so!